DennisSoemers/ParryingRPG/README.md

 - The Elder Scrolls V: Skyrim Special Edition.
   - Tested with version 1.5.97 (SSE).
-  - Assumed compatible with version 1.6.353 (reported by users for [fenix31415's mod](https://www.nexusmods.com/skyrimspecialedition/mods/65133),
+  - Assumed compatible with versions 1.6.353 and above as of version 2.0.0.
-  which uses the same hooks that I do.
-  - Not compatible with other versions.
+  - Assumed *not* compatible with Skyrim VR (but maybe it is).
 - [Skyrim Script Extender](https://skse.silverlock.org/)
 - [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444)